 This is similar to Machine Learning.
 Legitimate normal code execution and applications present a certain type of behavior.
-Over time, ML “learns” how legitimate, normal programs act by taking in massive amounts of data points by way of specialized analysis that may involve interactive debugging or post mortem code execution analysis.
+Over time, ML “learns” how normal programs act.
+It does this by taking in large amounts of data.
+This analysis can involve interactive debugging or post-mortem code execution.

 In this detailed and very thorough examination of legitimate code execution, ML becomes very good at identifying programs that are impostors and have malicious intent.

 In the context of using Machine Learning to detect security threats, software solutions running on top of computers can essentially “learn” what is normal and what is abnormal and then make intelligent decisions prompting specific actions.

 “Normal” baselines may represent what normal day-to-day activity looks like, both from a user perspective as well as from a resource perspective.
 This can include logins, file access, user and file behaviors, resource usage, and other pertinent key indicators of normal activity.

 This “learning” process may take a number of days or weeks depending on how much data needs to be ingested to determine what normal activity looks like, statistically speaking, based on the data that is gathered.
 Once this normal baseline is gathered, anomalies that are outside of the normal baseline can be effectively identified and scrutinized.